VENUE: THE DUGDALE CENTRE

 THURS 4 JAN

-Introduced by BBC correspondent Kurt Barling.
+Introduced by television presenter Kurt Barling.

 In 1979, James Baldwin wrote a letter to his literary agent describing his next project, Remember This House.
 The book was to be a revolutionary, personal account of the lives and successive assassinations of three of his close friends—Medgar Evers, Malcolm X and Martin Luther King, Jr.